alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 }
 ```

+For more on the `usage` function, see [this](http://courses.cms.caltech.edu/cs11/material/general/usage.html) page.

 #### `get_opts` function

-In order to handle command line arguments, it is very likely that a script also needs a `get_opts` function, whose purpose is to call the Bash built-in `getops`.
-In the case of a very simple script that does not accept arguments or perhaps accepts just a single argument, this function may not be required.
-But most of the time, it is.
+After the `usage` function, I nearly always have a `get_opts` function, whose purpose is to process the script's command line arguments, and, usually, call the Bash built-in `getops`.
+Here are two examples of the `get_opts` function, one using, and the other not using, `getopts`.

-##### Example calling getopts
+##### Pattern A - using getopts

 The `getopts` command should be used most of the time unless the script is very simple.
 Here is an example of a `get_opts` function that calls `getopts`: